MakenaGrigsby/Duck-Nest-Survival-Analysis-and-Environmental-Conditions/README.md

 # Duck Nest Survival Analysis

-This repository contains code and report materials for a survival analysis of duck nest failure in North Dakota.
-The project examines whether Robel vegetation density is associated with nest survival while adjusting for early weather conditions, species, year, and nest age at discovery.
+This repository contains code, plots, and report materials for a survival analysis of duck nest failure in North Dakota.

+The project examines whether Robel vegetation density is associated with duck nest survival while adjusting for early weather conditions, species, year, and nest age at discovery.

-## Project Overview
+## Overview

-The analysis uses monitored duck nest data from the 2016 and 2017 nesting seasons.
 The event of interest is nest failure.
-Survival time was measured from estimated nest initiation rather than nest discovery because nests may already be active when they are first found.
+Survival time was measured from estimated nest initiation rather than nest discovery because nests may already be active when first found.

-Two main modeling approaches were used:
+Two modeling approaches were used:

 - Cox proportional hazards models as a course-aligned comparison
 - Interval-censored accelerated failure time models as the final modeling approach